-The end of the Summer break will see many people stepping up to the CEO role.
-New research has highlighted how many new CEOs considered themselves to be prepared for the role, only then for more than half of those surveyed to go back on that view six months into the job!
+Another new term will see many people stepping up to the CEO role.
+Recent research has highlighted how many new CEOs considered themselves to be prepared for the role, only then for more than half of those surveyed to go back on that view six months into the job!
 Indeed, research shows that many new CEOs feel notably overwhelmed and lack enjoyment in their work after six months.
 So, how can CEOs approach the job in a sustainable way that keeps them energised and allows them and their organisation to thrive for the long term?
 Here are ten top tips!

 - Gather contextual wisdom.
 Spend the first few months listening and learning.
 This is hard – you will feel you should provide answers, not more questions!
 After all, aren’t you the CEO?
 Resist.
 Protect ample time for talking to individual staff at all levels, key stakeholders, and individual members of your board about their views and perspectives on the organisation.
 Most of all – talk to your customers and end users.
 Wisdom sits in the crowd, not the CEO’s chair.
 However, you will also need to…